arcticlimer/blog/notes/Learning/2023_readings.md

 ---

-Instead of making a reading list this year, I will focus on writing summaries about books that I've read and keep up piling them up in this page, along with the time period in which I've read them.
+Instead of making a reading list this year, I will focus on writing summaries about books that I've read and keep piling them up in this page, along with the time period in which I've read them.

 # The Little Ecto Cookbook (January 2023)